RajuRupok/machine-learning-course-projects/README.md

 # machine-learning-course-projects
 This repository contains academic work completed for the Machine Learning course during my MSc in Computer Science at the University of New Brunswick.
-It includes five programming projects using various machine learning algorithms in Python, along with a final survey-based report titled 'Phishing Detection Using Machine Learning'.
+It includes five programming projects using various machine learning algorithms in Python (Also a report of these projects) and a final survey-based report titled 'Phishing Detection Using Machine Learning'.
 ---
 ## 📂 Project 1 – Adaboost with ID3 (Letter Recognition Dataset)